ethanstoner/ethanstoner/README.md

 ## About Me

 I'm a passionate developer focused on building innovative solutions and exploring cutting-edge technologies.
-Currently enrolled in a computer science mentorship program with Cisco professionals, where I'm learning to create monetizable projects, process subscriptions, and analyze profitability—focusing on passion-driven work with strategic business guidance.
+Currently enrolled in a computer science mentorship program with Cisco professionals, where I'm learning to create monetizable projects, process subscriptions, and analyze profitability.
+I focus on passion-driven work with strategic business guidance.

 ## Automation Philosophy